 Prior to joining TPR, Slocum served in a number of roles at NPR, most recently as NPR's Chief Administrative Officer.
-In her Chief Administrative Officer role, she is responsible for overseeing several key areas of the organization including human resources; technology and broadcast operations, including public radio's satellite system; facilities and administration; and consumer products.
+In her Chief Administrative Officer role, she was responsible for overseeing several key areas of the organization including legal, human resources, technology and broadcast operations, facilities and administration, and consumer products.
 Slocum also served as the Secretary of the NPR Board of Directors and as an advisor to the NPR Foundation Board of Trustees.

 Prior to joining NPR, Slocum was Executive Vice President, Global Legal and Business Affairs, and General Counsel for HIT Entertainment, a producer and distributor of children's entertainment products.
 While at HIT, Slocum championed the concept of a cable channel dedicated to quality pre-school children's programming and later served a pivotal role in bringing together the unique partnership of HIT, Comcast, Sesame Workshop, and PBS to launch the Sprout channel, now received in more than 55 million homes.

 Slocum began her career in the private practice of law, and then served as both a legal and business adviser during 10 years at 7-Eleven, Inc.